 There are literally thousands of mac and cheese recipes out there (if not more) and one of our favorites is this one from Averie Cooks.
 It's traditional and easy—ready in just 30 minutes!—and highly adaptable.
 This recipe uses pasta shells, a cheddar-parmesan combo, and cashew milk, which is a great source of plant-based protein and helps make the dish especially creamy, but you can adjust accordingly based on your own preferences.

 This Foxes Love Lemons recipe for vegetarian chili is packed with spicy flavor and textures, and uses an array of protein-rich veggies and beans.
 Interestingly enough, this recipe also calls for chorizo-flavored seitan—a meat substitute that tastes suspiciously like the real thing.
 For a vegetarian crowd the meal is pretty perfect as is, but if you're looking for a bit more substance you can also go right ahead and add some ground turkey or ground beef.

 Jalapeno Popper Sliders

-If you’ve ever felt the urge to combine a jalapeno popper and a slider, these jalapeno popper sliders from A Happy Food Dance are definitely for you.
-As you may have guessed from the name, this recipe actually combines to party favorites into one tasty bite.
+If you've ever felt the urge to combine a jalapeno popper and a slider, these jalapeno popper sliders from A Happy Food Dance are definitely for you.
+As you may have guessed from the name, this recipe actually combines two party favorites into one tasty bite.
 Ready in about an hour, these sliders are bound to become a game day and holiday party favorite.
-Speaking of holiday parties, keep any extra weight off this holiday season with these 26 Foods That Melt Love Handles!